Aliases are commands that expand to a longer input line. For example,

 running ‘ll foo’ in Eshell will actually run ‘ls -l foo’.

-Aliases defined (or deleted) by the alias
+Aliases defined (or deleted) by the alias command are

-automatically written to the file named by eshell-aliases-file
+automatically written to the file named by eshell-aliases-file,

 which you can also edit directly (although you will have to manually